splunk/public-o11y-docs/gdi/get-data-in/rum/ios/manual-rum-ios-instrumentation.rst

 *******************************************************************************

 .. meta::
-   :description: Manually instrument iOS applications for Splunk Observability Cloud real user monitoring / RUM using the iOS RUM agent to collect additional telemetry, sanitize Personal Identifiable Information (PII), add global attributes, and more.
+   :description: Manually instrument iOS applications for Splunk Observability Cloud real user monitoring / RUM using the iOS RUM library to collect additional telemetry, sanitize Personal Identifiable Information (PII), add global attributes, and more.

-You can manually instrument iOS applications for Splunk RUM using the iOS RUM agent to collect additional telemetry, sanitize Personal Identifiable Information (PII), add global attributes, and more.
+You can manually instrument iOS applications for Splunk RUM using the iOS RUM library to collect additional telemetry, sanitize Personal Identifiable Information (PII), add global attributes, and more.

 .. _ios-rum-span-filtering: